-When a GAL is appointed for a parent, the GAL must consult with the parent’s lawyer.
-The GAL also has the statutory authority to control the litigation and provide direction to the parent’s lawyer on decisions that would ordinarily be made by the parent in the proceeding.
-The parent’s lawyer is required to follow such directions provided by the GAL, but must inquire at every critical stage of the proceedings as to whether the parent’s competence has changed.
-If appropriate, the lawyer must request removal of the GAL.
+When a GAL is appointed for a parent client, under ORS 419B.234(3)(a), the GAL must consult with the parent’s lawyer.
+Under, ORS 419B.234(3)(d) the GAL also has the statutory authority to control the litigation and provide direction to the parent’s lawyer on decisions that would ordinarily be made by the parent client in the proceeding.
+Further, under ORS 419B.234(5), the parent’s lawyer is required to follow such directions provided by the GAL, but must inquire at every critical stage of the proceedings as to whether the parent client’s competence has changed.
+If appropriate, the parent’s lawyer must request removal of the GAL.

 STANDARD 2 - RELATIONSHIP WITH THE PARENT CLIENT

-The parent’s lawyer must meet and communicate regularly with the parent.
+The parent’s lawyer must meet and communicate regularly with the parent client.

 Action:

-A lawyer should make an initial contact with the parent within 24 hours and, when feasible, conduct an initial interview within 72 hours.
+The parent’s lawyer should make an initial contact with the parent client within 24 hours and, when feasible, conduct an initial interview within 72 hours.

 Action:

-A lawyer should have contact with parents before court hearings and CRB (Citizen Review Board) reviews, in response to contact by the parent, when a significant change of circumstances must be discussed with the parent or when a lawyer is apprised of emergencies or significant events impacting the child.
+The parent’s lawyer should have contact with parents before court hearings and CRB (Citizen Review Board) reviews, in response to contact by the parent client, when a significant change of circumstances must be discussed with the parent client or when the parent’s lawyer is apprised of emergencies or significant events impacting the child.

 Action:

-The lawyer should ensure a qualified interpreter is involved when the lawyer and client are not fluent in the same language.
+The parent’s lawyer should ensure a qualified interpreter is involved when the parent’s lawyer and parent client are not fluent in the same language.

 Commentary:

-The lawyer should be available for in-person meetings or telephone calls to answer the client’s questions and address the client’s concerns.
-The lawyer and parent client should work together to identify and review short and long-term goals, particularly as circumstances change during the case.
+The parent’s lawyer should be available for in-person meetings or telephone calls to answer the parent client’s questions and address the parent client’s concerns.
+The parent’s lawyer and parent client should work together to identify and review short and long-term goals, particularly as circumstances change during the case.

-The parent’s lawyer should provide the parent with contact information in writing and establish a message system that allows regular lawyer-parent contact.
+The parent’s lawyer should provide the parent client with contact information in writing and establish a message system that allows regular lawyer-client contact.

 Action:

-The parent’s lawyer should ensure the parent understands how to contact the lawyer and that ongoing contact is integral to effective representation of the client.
-The lawyer should explain that even when the lawyer is unavailable, the parent should leave a message.
+The parent’s lawyer should ensure the parent client understands how to contact the parent’s lawyer and that ongoing contact is integral to effective representation of the parent client.
+The parent’s lawyer should explain that even when the parent’s lawyer is unavailable, the parent client should leave a message.

 Action:

-The lawyer must respond to parent’s messages in a reasonable time period.
+The parent’s lawyer must respond to parent client’s messages in a reasonable time period.

 Commentary: